 Note: The next part of the business insurance explanation describes what coverage you need by law and what you should have.

-Not having employers' liability insurance would make you liable for prosecution.
+Not having Employers' Liability insurance (EL) would make you liable for prosecution.
 In fact, an accident does not need to happen for this rule to apply with commercial enterprises.

 It is also likely that a company will operate a motor vehicle of some sorts.
 If so, it must follow vehicle insurance law for insuring the vehicles and all users.
 So, to recap: